Rewarded ads

 It's been specially configured to return test ads for every request, and you're free to use it in your own apps while coding, testing, and debugging.
 Just make sure you replace it with your own ad unit ID before publishing your app.

-For more information about how the Mobile Ads SDK's test ads work, see Test Ads.
+For more information about how Google Mobile Ads SDK test ads work, see Test Ads.

 Load a rewarded ad object